-This issue might occur because of the corrupt installation of third-party defragmenter, or because the defragmenter isn’t compatible with Windows 10.
-To solve this problem, try some of the following solutions from this article.
+This issue might occur because of the corrupt installation of a third-party defragmenter or because the defragmenter isn’t compatible with Windows 10.
+To solve this problem, try the following solutions from this article.

-- When Command Prompt starts, enter sfc/scannow and press Enter to run it.
+- Type the below and press Enter to run it.

 - SFC scan will now start.
 The scan can take up to 15 minutes, sometimes more, so don’t interrupt it.

-Once the SFC scan is finished, check if the issue still persists.
-If you were unable to run SFC scan or if SFC scan didn’t fix the problem, you need to run DISM scan as well.
-To do that, just follow these steps:
+Once the SFC scan is finished, check if the issue persists.
+If you could not run the SFC scan or if the SFC scan didn’t fix the problem, you need to run the DISM scan.

 - Start Command Prompt as administrator.

 - DISM scan will now start.
-Keep in mind that this scan can take up to 20 minutes or more, so don’t cancel it.
+Remember that this scan can take up to 20 minutes or more, so don’t cancel it.

-Solution 2 – Check if Disk Defragmenter service is running properly
+4. Check if the Disk Defragmenter service is running properly

-- Make sure that Disk Defragmenter service is set to Manual
+- Make sure that the Disk Defragmenter service is set to Manual.

-- Also, make sure that following services are set to Automatic:
+- Also, make sure that the following services are set to Automatic:

 - Remote Procedure Call (RPC)